sachin-pikle/devops-yum-gvme-micronaut-hello/README.md

 ## Updating the Build Specification File

-To install and use GraalVM Enterprise in the DevOps build pipeline, update your build specification file as follows:
+To install and use Oracle GraalVM in the DevOps build pipeline, update your build specification file as follows:

-1. Add the following command to install the one or more required GraalVM Enterprise components.
+1. Add the following command to install the required Oracle GraalVM components.
 For example, this command installs Native Image along with the Java Development Kit (JDK) and other necessary dependencies.

     ```shell
     steps:
       - type: Command
-        name: "Install the latest GraalVM Enterprise 22.x for Java 17 - JDK and Native Image"
+        name: "Install the latest Oracle GraalVM for JDK 17 - JDK and Native Image"
         command: |
-          yum -y install graalvm22-ee-17-native-image
+          yum -y install graalvm-17-native-image
     ```

 2. Set the JAVA_HOME environment variable.